 BETTER: The Taylor Troubleshooter Test Kit is a liquid DPD reagent kit, that also tests for pH, Acid Demand and Alkalinity.
 It’s the perfect pool test kit, and is more accurate, and easier to determine the small differences between Free and Total chlorine levels.

 BEST: The SafeDip Digital Tester will not only test for free chlorine – Digitally, but also tests the ORP (Oxidation Reduction Potential); a better way to measure active sanitizer levels, and most accurately know when to shock the pool.

 Shocking will oxidize, or burn off, chloramines in the water so that free, available chlorine can work to destroy bacteria and algae.
 You can choose to shock by using a chlorine based shock like our Super Pool Shock, or use a pure oxidizer like our Chlorine-Free Shock.

 When you shock the pool, you will need to add about 6 times as much chlorine as you usually do and maintain that high level for several hours.
-If you do not add enough chlorine or maintain it for a long enough time, the chloramines will not be destroyed, and actually, more will be produced.
+If you do not add enough chlorine, the chloramines will not be destroyed, and actually, more will be produced.